Notkirito18/Dentist-blog-test/src/posts/2025-06-15-post-about-dentistry.md

 title: How to choose your first dental unit?
 date: 2025-06-29T10:58:56.684Z
 author: Dr Fatima
-description: this is the description content
+description: "**Selecting your first dental unit is a critical decision that will influence the efficiency and comfort of your practice for years to come**"
 thumbnail: /images/model-one-product-page-2x-2-1024x768.png
 ---
 <!--StartFragment-->